Long Beach Washington Travel Guide

 Long Beach Washington

 Long Beach is a city in the Pacific County of Washington state in the United States.
 Located on the southern Washington Pacific Coast on the Long Beach Peninsula, the population of the city according to the 2010 US Census Bureau census stood at 1,392.
+Long Beach was originally developed at the end of the 19th century as a getaway destination in Washington State for people living in Seattle and Portland.
 Long Beach, Washington is known for its stretches of windswept sand, wild surf, and abundant wildlife.

 Long Beach offers a numerous list of adventures and attractions, from clam digging and kayaking to horseback riding and bird watching.
 A firm favorite among locals and visitors alike are the two lighthouses, Cape Disappointment, and North Head, which are both fully functional and are open to the public year-round.